 What if I take a semester off of school and am not enrolled?

 Your eligibility will be reviewed for each academic year (fall and winter semesters) in which you enroll.
 If you take a semester, or year, off to pursue some other interest, your eligibility will be again determined upon your return to the University of Michigan, up to a maximum of four years.

 I am working to earn a second bachelor’s degree.
 Can I qualify for the Go Blue Guarantee for tuition?

 No. You must be earning a first bachelor’s degree to be considered and to qualify.
 Students who are completing a second bachelor's degree may be eligible for federal student loans, up to the aggregate borrowing maximum for undergraduate students.
 Second bachelor degree students may also be eligible for private educational loans and scholarship assistance.

 I am transferring to the UM-Ann Arbor campus.
 Can I get the Go Blue Guarantee?

 Transfer students are eligible, as well as incoming first-year and continuing students.
 Your eligibility will be considered when you apply for financial aid and your family income and assets are considered.
-The number of years (or terms) you receive as part of the Go Blue Guarantee would depend upon the number of credits you received at your previous institutions and how many terms you attended.
-Each transfer student’s situation would vary.

 Will periods of enrollment at another institution be included in the four years of the Go Blue Guarantee?